IRLAB publishes information document in connection with the rights issue and announces that additional subscription undertakings have been received

 Pirepemat (IRL752)

-In development to treat impaired balance (postural dysfunction) leading to falls in Parkinson’s disease.
+In development to treat and reduce risk of falling and falls in Parkinson’s disease.

 Read More >